 - Certifications & Awards

 The GRESB Infrastructure Asset Assessment is designed to assess ESG performance across a wide range of sectors.
 It applies sector-based materiality weightings to tailor the assessment to different infrastructure sectors, including:

 GRESB has established a robust data validation process to underpin the accuracy and reliability of its output.
-It is based on a three-layer data quality control process designed to ensure submission of high quality information.
-The approach to validation was developed by PwC and involves third party verification by GBCI.
+It is based on a three-layer data quality control process designed to ensure submission of high-quality information.
+The approach to validation was developed by PwC and involves third-party verification by SRI.

 The GRESB Scoring Model is based on an automated system, which uses a technology platform designed for GRESB by a third party that specializes in data analysis software development.
 The scoring is completed without manual intervention after data input.

 Peer comparisons that take into account country, regional, sectoral and investment type variations provide a powerful lens through which to benchmark performance.
-Each participant is assigned to a peer group, based on the entity’s legal structure (listed/private), sector and geographical location of assets.
+Each participant is assigned to a peer group, based on the entity’s legal structure (listed/private), property type and geographical location of assets.

 Participants receive the GRESB Benchmark Report and Portfolio Analysis Tool.
 These provide an in-depth analysis of sustainability performance, enable detailed peer group comparisons and highlight industry best practices.

 First year participants can submit the Assessment without providing GRESB Investor Members and Fund Manager Members with the ability to request access to their results.
 This is referred to as a “Grace Period”.See key dates for the Assessment

 ESG due diligence tool for Infrastructure Assets

 GRESB and B Capital Partners AG have released a stand-alone, open-source ESG due diligence tool (ESG DD Tool) for infrastructure assets.